 - Never use your telescope to project an image.
 Telescopes are not projectors, and any source of internal heat will immediately damage the telescope.

-- a 3x Barlow lens,
+- One 3x Barlow lens,

-- a tray for accessories,
+- One tray for accessories,

-- an aluminum tripod,
+- One aluminum tripod,

-Many Celestron 127EQ PowerSeeker customers opt for the Celestron PowerSeeker Accessory Kit, but it isn’t necessary for the scope to work.
-You can use the Celestron 127 EQ PowerSeeker telescope both terrestrially and astronomically with the standard accessories included.
+Many Celestron 127EQ PowerSeeker customers opt for the Celestron PowerSeeker Accessory Kit, but this isn’t necessary for the scope to work.
+You can use the Celestron PowerSeeker 127 EQ telescope both terrestrially and astronomically with the standard accessories included.